Siyun37/2024-Intro-to-Creative-Computing/README.md

-# 2024-Intro-to-Creative-Computing
+# 2024 Intro to Creative Computing
-Projects for 2024 Intro to Creative Computing
+Projects for 2024 Intro to Creative Computing - AXT Siyun Kim

+## Project 01